-CoCon (Content-Conditioner)~\cite{CoCon} introduces a conditional control module in addition to the original pre-trained language model, which can realize the precise control of the generated text at the word- and phrase-levels.
+CoCon (Content-Conditioner)~\cite{CoCon} introduces a conditional control module in addition to the original PLM, which can realize the precise control of the generated text at the word- and phrase-levels.
 In terms of model architecture, the approach injects a control block into the GPT model and provides the control code as a separate input.
 In order to tackle the problem of lacking labeled data, it adopts self-supervised learning and constructs four different loss functions, including Self Reconstruction Loss, Null Content Loss, Cycle Reconstruction Loss, and Adversarial Loss.
-The core of these self-supervised losses is to use one part in a piece of text as a control condition, leaving the rest for the model to refactor, so that the model can learn to generate specific text conditioned on the control code.
-The experimental results show that CoCon can incorporate content inputs into the generated texts and control the high-level text attributes in a more flexible way.
-Similar to CoCon's idea of injecting an additional controlled module to an existing PLM, \citeauthor{metion_flag} propose a Mention Flags (MF) module, which is injected into the decoder of Transformer, to achieve a higher level of constraint satisfaction.
-The MF is designed to trace whether a lexical constraint has been realized in the decoder's output, and it is formally represented as mentioned status embeddings injected into the Transformer's decoder, to provide a signal to encourage the generative model to satisfy all constraints before generation.
+The core of these self-supervised losses is to use one part of a piece of text as a control condition, leaving the rest for the model to refactor, so that the model can learn to generate specific text conditioned on the control code.
+The experimental results show that CoCon can incorporate the condition content into the generated texts and control the high-level text attributes in a more flexible way.
+Similar to CoCon's idea of injecting an additional controlled module to an existing PLM, \citet{metion_flag} propose a Mention Flags (MF) module, which is injected into the decoder of Transformer, to achieve a higher level of constraint satisfaction.
+The MF is designed to trace whether a lexical constraint has been realized in the decoder's output.
+It is formally represented as mentioned status embedding injected into the decoder of Transformer, to provide a signal to encourage the generative model to satisfy all constraints before generation.